lambdaisland/witchcraft/README.md

 soon).
 To install the 1.12.2 MC Client version, open the Minecraft launcher -> Installations -> New -> 1.12.2.

 After launching Minecraft, select Multiplayer and enter `localhost:25565` to join the server we just started.

 Hold `F3` and press `p` so you can tab out without the game pausing.

+### Next steps

+At this point you should have a Clojure REPL and Minecraft running side-by-side, and it's time to have some fun.
+There are a bunch of things you can do.
+Create, destroy, or modify blocks, generate landscapes and buildings, move player and non-player characters in the world, create entirely new worlds from scratch, add interactivity and custom behaviors through event handlers, and more.
+There is hardly an aspect of the game you can't manipulate.

+We'll start with some basics though, inspecting the world, and manipulating blocks.

+Let's first get a sense of where you are.

 <!-- opencollective -->
 ## Lambda Island Open Source